pythonspeed/filprofiler/README.md

 ```

 Notice that you're doing `filprofiler `**`python`**, rather than `filprofiler run` as you would if you were profiling the full script.
-Only functions explicitly called with the `filprofiler.api.profile()` context manager will have memory profiling enabled; the rest of the code will run at (close) to normal speed and configuration.
+Only functions explicitly called with the `filprofiler.api.profile()` will have memory profiling enabled; the rest of the code will run at (close) to normal speed and configuration.
 Each call to `profile()` will generate a separate report.

 The memory profiling report will be written to the directory specified as the output destination when calling `profile()`; in or example above that was `"/tmp/fil-result"`.